 Bircher muesli is like overnight oats, except there are fewer oats in the mix.
 Bircher muesli is frequently made with milk and fresh fruit such as grated apples.

-Swiss doctor Maximilian Bircher-Benner originally made it a healthy breakfast option for his patients.
+Swiss doctor Maximilian Bircher-Benner originally made it a simple breakfast option for his patients.
 Bircher muesli differs from regular muesli because the latter is not typically soaked and contains dried fruit pieces rather than fresh fruit.

 Should you soak muesli before eating?